Using Storybook with RedwoodJS - Lunchdev

 00:48:29 - Michael / host

-If something, if you do have a question, that kind of comes up to you later, I mean, you can always ping anyone in the Discord and we'd be happy to kind of follow up and make sure that you get pointed to the right place.
-As always, the Redwood docs are fantastic, and I think probably going through this tutorial would provide a lot of insights into both Redwood and Storybook.
+If you do have a question that comes up later, you can always ping anyone in the Discord and we'd be happy to follow up and make sure that you get pointed to the right place.
+As always, the Redwood docs are fantastic, and I think probably going through this tutorial would provide a lot of insight into both Redwood and Storybook.
 So yeah, thanks for your time, everybody.
 Good to see all your faces.